alejandra-gutierrez/BrainStorm/README.md

 The folder "position_estimator" contains the different models tested.
 The name of the file needs to be changed in testFunction_for_students_MTb.m on line 31.

+The folder "simple_neural_network" contains the function to optimise the parameter of a neural network.